 a-mox-ih-sil-in and klav-yoo-lan-ik ass-id

-Amoxicillin and clavulanic acid is used to treat and prevent bacterial infections.
+Amoxicillin and clavulanic acid is an antibiotic used to treat and prevent bacterial infections.

 Take amoxicillin and clavulanic acid regularly as directed.
+You can take it with or without food.
 Keep taking it until the course is finished, even if you start to feel better.

 Take the missed dose as soon as possible and continue as directed.